By Lorena Reynoso-Singh

 2.)
 Redirect my own frustration in case she doesn’t accept my invite to detour the conversation:

-- Offer to take out the garbage to give myself a breather and some distance from the situation while being of service (there’s always garbage at a social gathering)
+- Offer to take out the garbage to give me a breather and some distance from the situation while being of service (there’s always garbage at a social gathering)

 - Go to the bathroom and have a self-care break with breathing and stretching exercises